Vertigo Louisville + Little Carriage House on the Alley

 What’s cool nearby?

 Lots!
 But I’m most excited for Logan Street Market, our urban public market that opened in fall of 2019 just a five minute drive from here.
 Markets are my favorite way to explore a new city, and this is a fantastic way to get a taste of Louisville all under the roof of a former tobacco and candy warehouse.
-There are a few restaurants and shops still running right now, so it’s worth a visit!
-Harvey’s Cheese Shop is a favorite and people love their cheese trays.
+Harvey’s Cheese Shop is a favorite and people love their cheese boards.

 Where should I go for breakfast or coffee?